 The process of eliminating shame from my life hasn't been easy.
-Even after two years in recovery, only a handful of close family members really knew the extent of my addiction and that it was once so debilitating I couldn't go a few minutes without a drink in my system or I'd be in extreme mental, physical, and emotional pain.
+Even after two years in recovery, only a handful of close family members knew the extent of my addiction and that it was once so debilitating I couldn't go a few minutes without a drink in my system, or I'd be in extreme mental, physical, and emotional pain.

-Today, I know that this doesn't make me any less worthy of love, compassion, and support, and I hope that by sharing my flaws, I will inspire you to accept and share your own.
-I hope to inspire you to be brave and vulnerable, and in turn to set yourself free.
-Besides…it is a really exciting time to be in recovery.
+Today, I know that my struggle doesn't make me any less worthy of love, compassion, and support.
+We are all deserving of these things.
+I hope that sharing my flaws will inspire you to accept and share your own.
+Your story can transform lives and infuse hope in those still struggling.

 For anyone out there who is struggling today, please know you are not alone, and no matter how bleak your life may look, recovery is possible.
 I'm living proof.
 If I can do it, so can you.
 It's much easier to recover when you have a peer to talk to—somebody who has been there and can listen without judgment.
 So if you need support, contact me.
 I'll help you connect with a recovery community in your area.